Illustration of a bodybuilder holding a heavy barbell and a light dumbbell.

 But there’s a catch.
 The amount of weight on the bar might not matter very much, but the amount of weight you lift per workout often does, especially with low-rep sets.
 Consider someone lifting 225 pounds for 3 reps (775 pounds lifted) versus someone lifting 175 pounds for 10 reps (1750 pounds lifted).
 That’s a huge difference in tonnage.
 That difference can matter (full explanation).

 My favourite example of tonnage is from a study by Schoenfeld and colleagues (study).
-Both groups lifted the same total amount of weight—the same volume.
+Both groups lifted the same total amount of weight—the same training volume.
 However, they used different rep ranges to get there.
 Here are the results:

 • One group did 7 sets of 3 reps: It took them 70 minutes to finish their workouts, their joints ached by the end, and some of them got mild injuries.